 Remember, the goal of content marketing is to educate your readers so they don’t look for answers elsewhere.

-Content needs to be high-concept to do well in communities.
-If interesting information is buried behind a generic title like “The Ultimate Guide to AI Copywriting Software”, it has zero chances of going viral.
+If interesting information is buried behind a generic title like “The Ultimate Guide to AI Copywriting Software”, it has zero chance of going viral.

 Instead, we go for high-concept content like “We Analyzed 14,502 pieces of AI-generated ad copy.
 Here are the results”.